Sinus Infection Overview

 Sinuses have several functions, for example: making the incoming air warmer and helping in the formation of different sounds.
 If the sinuses get inflamed and infected and the condition lasts less than four weeks, it is called acute sinusitis.
 If acute sinusitis becomes persistent and symptoms last longer than three months it has progressed into chronic sinusitis.
 Sinusitis can get from a minor annoyance to a serious condition – chronic sinusitis – that could require surgery if not treated properly!

-- Get your immune system strengthened
+- Strengthens your respiratory system

-- Enforce your resistance to respiratory tract diseases
+- Enforces resistance to respiratory tract diseases